Fukuoka City Subway: Airport rail link

 Visitors traveling to Fukuoka by Shinkansen (bullet train) disembark at JR Hakata Station.
 They can then transfer to the Fukuoka City Subway system by changing to Hakata Subway station, located under JR Hakata station.
-Fukuoka Airport is also linked to the Fukuoka City Subway with the Kūkō Line, making it the only subway line in Japan that directly links to an airport.
+Fukuoka Airport is also linked to the Fukuoka City Subway with the Airport Line, making it the only subway line in Japan that directly links to an airport.
 Downtown Fukuoka city can be reached in about 10 minutes by subway, making Fukuoka Airport one of the most accessible major-city airports in the world.

+Stations

 Station logos

 Fukuoka City Subway employs unique logos (symbol mark and symbol color) for each station, much like Mexico City Metro.
-For example, Fukuokakūkō Station (Airport), has a logo symbolizing an airplane.
-The symbol marks of Kūkō and Hakozaki Line stations were designed by Isao Nisijima, with those of Nanakuma Line stations being designed by his son Masayuki Nisijima, building on his father’s posthumous works.
+For example, Fukuoka Airport Station, has a logo symbolizing an airplane.
+The symbol marks of the Airport and Hakozaki Line stations were designed by Isao Nisijima, with those of Nanakuma Line stations being designed by his son Masayuki Nisijima, building on his father's posthumous works.

 Fujisaki Station sign - symbol is a wisteria flower.